codeadamca/_readme/README.md

 # _readme

-A set of standard for GitHub repos, README.md files, and README.md assets to a GitHub repo.
+A set of guidelines for GitHub repos, README.md files, and README.md assets to a GitHub repo.

 > This repo is available to view at
 > [https://readme.codeadam.ca](https://readme.codeadam.ca)